ndunand/moodle_notifications_20/README.txt

 ****************************************************************
-* Tue Feb  1 11:03:42 CET 2011
+* Thu Nov 17 11:16:44 CET 2011
 * Goran Josic goran.josic@usi.ch
 * eLab - http://www.elearninglab.org
 ****************************************************************

-Thank you for using notify_changes plugin.
+Thank you for using moodle_notifications plugin.

 About:
 This plugin notifies changes and updates on Moodle courses via